mateosss/nnet/README.md

 # Introduction

-The idea of this project is to implement the classic example of a network that recognizes characters from the `mnist` database, based on intuition of how neural networks should work, and thus being probably a very naive and simplistic approach.
+The idea of this project is to implement the classic example of a network that recognizes characters from the `mnist` database, based on my intuition of how neural networks should work, and thus being probably a very naive and simplistic approach.